-Students choose to major in English because they love to read and write, and are curious about how language constructs the world in which they live.
-The program for English majors builds on these passions by developing the skills of attentive reading, thoughtful analysis, and graceful writing.
+Students choose to major in English because they love to read and write, and want to explore the processes by which language constructs the world in which they live.
+The program for English majors builds on these passions by developing the skills of attentive reading, thoughtful analysis, graceful writing, and original creative productions.

 By encouraging students to apply their interpretive and writing skills in multiple contexts, the English major prepares students to enter a wider variety of careers, to succeed in graduate or professional study, and to become engaged global citizens.

-Students seeking teaching certification in English must fulfill all departmental requirements for an English major.
-Their courses should include literary genres, themes, histories, and major writers.
-In addition, students working toward certification must select the following courses: ENGL-214; and either MCS-205, or any FS course.
-Students are strongly recommended to take either ENGL-220 or a 300-level colloquium on Shakespeare and either IDS-101 or CLAS 326.
+Students seeking teaching certification in English for grades 7-12 must fulfill all departmental requirements for an English major.
+Their courses should include literary genres, themes, and histories.
+In addition, students working toward certification must take the following courses: ENGL-214; and either MCS-205, or any FS course.
+Students are strongly recommended to take either ENGL-220 or a 300-level colloquium on Shakespeare and ENGL-301.
 It is also strongly recommended that the candidate participate in student journalism or theater activities.
 Students and their advisers should consult the Ursinus College Education Department.

 A minor concentration in English consists of at least five courses in English at the 200 level or above.
 No more than one creative writing course may be included in the English minor.
 ENGL-290W is strongly recommended.